haio/grunt-mustache-html/README.md

 ```

 * `layout.mustache` must exist, and its name should have prefix `layout`
-* `pages` contains the page templates that eventually created, `.json` contains the page specify data
+* `pages` contains the page templates that are eventually created, `.json` contains the page specify data
 which can be also rendered in layout page.
+Use `{{>content}}` in `layout.mustache` to paste the page's content in.
-* `partials` contains the partial templates that might be used in the page templates,`.json` contains the json format data, its name must be the save with the partial.
+* `partials` contains the partial templates that might be used in the page templates, `.json` contains the json formatted data, its name must be the save as the partial's.

 #### options.dist
 Type: `String`
 Default value: `dist`

-The destination directory of the crated HTML files.
+The destination directory of the created HTML files.

 #### options.type
 Type: `String`